ellima/nobodys-perfect-node/README.md

     ~$ node app.js
     ```

-The server should now be accesible via the IP address which is diplayed in the outout after the launch of the app.
-Type in the address in a browser on a device in the same network as your server and you should see a web page asking for your player name.
+The server should now be accesible via the IP address which is displayed in the output after launching the app.
+Type the address into a browser on a device in the same network as your server and you should see a web page asking for your player name.
 Have fun :)

 ## Remarks